 Broad appreciation spread across Sylviane’s lips like the sun as she grinned back.

 The Princess then turned towards the tree line and gestured for him to take a stroll with her.
-Alistair nodded to his battlegroup commander and the civilian captain, urging them to stay behind as he followed her with only his bodyguard in tow.
+Alistair nodded to his deputy commander and the two skywhale captains, urging them to stay behind as he followed her with only his bodyguard in tow.

 His hunch proved correct as the Princess conjured a bubble of privacy between them.